The History of the Seventh-day Adventist Church

-To give you an overview, we’ll highlight the major milestones:
+To give you an overview of its origins, we’ll highlight the major milestones:

-- Ellen White and the formal organization of Seventh-day Adventism
+- Ellen White and the growth of Seventh-day Adventism

 - Mission work and global expansion

-Seventh-day Adventists’ origins can be traced all the way back to the 1830s when a farmer, military veteran, and preacher named William Miller aspired to deepen his understanding of the Bible.
-His return from war was a reminder of just how precious but short this life really is.
+Seventh-day Adventists’ origins can be traced all the way back to the 1830s, when a farmer, military veteran, and preacher named William Miller wanted to deepen his understanding of the Bible.
+His return from war was a reminder of just how precious but short life really is.

 With this in mind, he turned his attention to studying the prophecies found in Daniel and Revelation.
 It didn’t take long for Miller to conclude that Jesus’ second coming was a literal event—and it might be happening much sooner than many thought.

 Not wanting to lead anyone astray, Miller didn’t speak up right away.
-He studied for nine more years until he felt he could no longer stifle conviction.
+He studied for nine more years until he could no longer stifle conviction.
 It was time to tell the world.

 The Millerite Movement

 Miller’s study of the 2300-day prophecy in Daniel 8 and 9 convinced him that the Second Advent (the second coming of Christ) was right around the corner—in 1843 or 1844.
-Eventually, his followers set a more specific date: October 22, 1844.
+Eventually, his follower Samuel Snow set a more specific date: October 22nd, 1844.2

-Midnight passed.
-And as the hours slowly ticked by, Jesus was nowhere to be seen.
+But midnight passed.
+The hours had slowly ticked by, and Jesus was nowhere to be seen.

-It’s true—the Bible gives us incredible insight about the future of humanity.
-But when we’re tempted to go overboard in trying to figure everything out, right down to the last detail, Scripture includes some warnings.
-Even specifically about predicting the exact date and time of Jesus’ second coming.
+It’s true that the Bible gives us incredible insight about the future of humanity.
+But when we’re tempted to go overboard in trying to figure everything out, right down to the last detail, Scripture includes some warnings—even specifically about predicting the exact date and time of the Second Coming:

 “But of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matthew 24:36, NKJV).